iamnoah/writeCapture/README.md

 If you use writeCapture and want some free advertising, let us know!

+# Help!

+First, please read the wiki, particularly the [Options](https://github.com/iamnoah/writeCapture/wiki/Options) page.
+There are a lot of workarounds to try before giving up.

+Next, ask your question on the [mailing list](http://groups.google.com/group/writecapturejs-users).
+Please ask your question [the smart way](http://catb.org/~esr/faqs/smart-questions.html#before).
+That includes creating a stripped down example at http://jsfiddle.net/ so that everyone can play with it.
+A private page on your site demonstrating the problem is rarely helpful because we can't go and edit the source.
+Please take the time to reproduce it on JS fiddle so we can help you.

+Please do not email the author privately or open an issue in the issue tracker.
+The author does not actively use write capture, so he probably does not have any idea what is causing your problem.

+You may think that it is quicker to go straight to the mailing list or the author without taking the time to isolate the problem and fully read and comprehend the documentation and  go over the source code, but anyone who can help you has already done all of those things.
+Please respect our time, and you will get enthusiastic help.

 # Caveats/Limitations #

 * AdSense - AdSense code using `document.write` will not work.
 However AdSense provides